LQR471814/MiniPrograms/README.md

 # Mini Programs

 A couple of small programs I make.
-Each program is in a different branch.
+Each program's "repository" is in a different branch.

 ## List